erudit/erudit-ps-documentation/docs/source/index.rst

 Support Tooks
 -------------

-Some tooks are being maintained by *SciELO* and *Érudit* following :term:`open source` polices, to support the process of makup and evaluation of documents in the *XML* format.
+Some tooks are being maintained by *SciELO* and *Érudit* following :term:`open source` polices, to support the process of evaluation of documents in the *XML* format.

  `Packtools <https://github.com/scieloorg/packtools/>`_: